1242035/spree/guides/src/content/developer/tutorials/deface_overrides_tutorial.md

 This tutorial is a continuation of the previous one, [Extensions](/developer/tutorials/extensions_tutorial.html), and begins where we left off in the last one.
 We have created a simple extension for promoting on-sale products on a "sales homepage".

-In this tutorial we are going to learn about [Deface](https://github.com/spree/deface) and how we can use it to improve our extension.
-As part of improving our extension, we will be updating the existing Spree admin interface so that we are able to set the `sale_price` for products.
+In this tutorial we are going to learn about [Deface](https://github.com/viauco/deface) and how we can use it to improve our extension.
+As part of improving our extension, we will be updating the existing Viauco admin interface so that we are able to set the `sale_price` for products.

 ## What is Deface?